 8. Think of Others

 Share the spirit of love and charity by doing something kind for someone else.
-Surprise an elderly neighbour living alone with some flowers or chocolates, or visit your local food bank with a donation.
+Surprise an elderly neighbour living alone with some flowers or chocolates, or drop off a donation at your local food bank.
 Role modeling is one of the best ways of passing along your values to your children.

 9. Go for a Valentine’s Day Walk